50 Years Later, Producer Remixes 'Sgt. Pepper' To 'Bring It Into The Modern World'

 TERRY GROSS, HOST:

 This is FRESH AIR.
 I'm Terry Gross.
-The groundbreaking Beatles album "Sgt.
-Pepper's Lonely Hearts Club Band" was released in England 50 years ago today.
-Tomorrow's the anniversary of its release in the U.S.
+I hope you're enjoying this July Fourth.
+This summer marks the 50th anniversary of the Beatles' groundbreaking album "Sgt.
+Pepper's Lonely Hearts Club Band."

-To mark this anniversary, there's a new four-CD box set collecting archival recordings from the "Sgt.
+As part of the celebration, a four-CD box set was released, collecting archival recordings from the "Sgt.
 Pepper" session, including several of the basic vocal tracks before the addition of the orchestra, sound effects and processing.
 The box also includes the original mono version of the album.
 That's the version that was originally released in England.
 A hastily remixed stereo version is what was originally released in the U.S.

 A new stereo remix is included in the anniversary box, too.
 My guest, Giles Martin, produced that remix and oversaw this entire anniversary project.
 He's the son of George Martin, who produced the original "Sgt.
 Pepper" album.
 George Martin gave the Beatles their first record contract, produced their first single and worked with them on all their albums through "Abbey Road."
 From the time Giles was a teenager, he worked with his father in the studio.

 Giles has worked on several other recent Beatles projects, including the Beatles soundscape for the Cirque du Soleil production "Love," the audio restoration of Beatles concerts for Ron Howard's documentary "Eight Days A Week," and the Beatles "Rock Band" video game.
 Giles was the executive producer of Paul McCartney's 2013 album "New."
-Giles Martin spoke to me from the Abbey Road Studios.
-Let's start with his new stereo remix of the title track of "Sgt.
+Last month, Giles Martin spoke to me from the Abbey Road Studios.
+We started with his stereo remix of the title track of "Sgt.
 Pepper" from the new anniversary collection.

 (SOUNDBITE OF SONG, "SGT.
 PEPPER'S LONELY HEARTS CLUB BAND")